When is Next ’17?

 Will food be served?

-Yes, breakfast will be served before the bootcamps start.
+Yes, light breakfast will be served before the bootcamps start.
 We will also provide lunch and snacks throughout the day.
 Dietary restrictions and allergies will be accommodated if requested during the registration process.

 What do I need to bring?